-Fortunately, our group was able to momentarily spot a couple of them but not long enough to take any pictures.
+Fortunately, on this day hiking the Otford Coastal Track I was able to momentarily spot a couple of them but not long enough to take any pictures.

 The entire Royal National Park can be broken up into smaller hikes along the coast, with the Otford Coastal Track being one of many.

 This one in isolation would be suitable for anyone who has a decent level of fitness or hiking experience.